datanav/docs/talk/systems/categories/bi.rst

 BI
 ==

-Business intelligence software is a type of application software designed to retrieve, analyze, transform and report data for business intelligence.
+Business intelligence (BI) software is a type of application software designed to retrieve, analyze, transform and report data for business intelligence.
 The applications generally read data that has been previously stored, often - though not necessarily - in a data warehouse or data mart.

 Supported BI systems
 ^^^^^^^^^^^^^^^^^^^^